KTakahiro1729/Hermes/README.md

 - install hermes.py as an addon of blender
 - `start receiving python snippets` at python console -> Console
 - start jupyter notebook
-- make, reopen a jupyter notebook with ITranfer kernel
+- make, reopen a jupyter notebook with ITransfer kernel

 # TODO (just for myself)
 - ~~Find a unused port for hermes socket~~